-• By identifying the vehicle problems thoroughly before work, service operation will be performed effectively.

-• Before removing parts, confirm the installation condition or the damage of the parts.

-• To reinstall parts properly, leave a note of the condition before work as necessary.

-• For a part which needs positioning, take appropriate action such as putting alignment marks.

-· For a removed part, clean it as necessary and check for damage and defect before installation.
+- By identifying the vehicle problems thoroughly before work, service operation will be performed effectively. - Before removing parts, confirm the installation condition or the damage of the parts. - To reinstall parts properly, leave a note of the condition before work as necessary. - For a part which needs positioning, take appropriate action such as putting alignment marks. - For a removed part, clean it as necessary and check for damage and defect before installation.
+If the part is damaged or defective, replace it with a new part.